cloud-gov/federalist.18f.gov/pages/using-federalist/getting-started.md

 specific documentation](https://federalist-docs.18f.gov/pages/using-federalist/templates/)
 to learn how to configure your template beyond what is covered in this guide.

+Once you've got the basics down, we recommend that you check out our [customization guide]({{ site.baseurl }}{% link pages/using-federalist/customization.md %}) for some more details on how to customize your site.

 [Federalist]: https://federalist.18f.gov/
 [federalist-sites]: https://federalist.18f.gov/sites